shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 * Commercial Off-the-Shelf Software
 * Throwaway Prototyping^

-^ Rapid Development considers these four to be Best Practices.
+^ Rapid Development (McConnel, 1996) considers these four to be Best Practices.

 # Choosing the Most Rapid Lifecycle for Your Project